Monorepos, Microservices, and Modern Dev Workflow: Finding the Balance

 3. Microservices and Polyrepos

-Microservices encourage autonomy: each service can be written in different languages, scaled independently and deployed on its own schedule.
+Microservices encourage autonomy.
+Each service can be written in different languages, scaled independently and deployed on its own schedule.
 This works well for large teams that need isolation.
-A polyrepo—separate repository per service—enforces this independence.
-However, it can make cross‑cutting changes painful and increase duplication of configuration.
+In polyrepo architecture, service keep in a separated repositories.
+Despite their benefits, microservices can make applying changes that impact multiple services such as updating global configurations.
+Also, complex and potentially error-prone process, frequently leading to duplicated configuration settings across the system are some drawbacks of using.

 Using a monorepo for microservices combines the best of both worlds.
 Services remain separate at runtime but live together in one codebase.
-You gain visibility and can perform atomic cross‑service updates, while still deploying services independently.
+You gain visibility and can perform tiny updates between services, while still deploying services independently.

 4. Tools and Practices to Bridge the Gap